-Messrs.
-Taube and Allorto served in their respective capacities as Chief Executive Officer and Chief Financial Officer prior to January 1, 2021.
-Effective January 1, 2021, our Board approved internalizing our operating structure, which we refer to as the "Internalization."
+Effective January 1, 2021, our Board of Directors approved internalizing our operating structure, which we refer to as the "Internalization."
 As a result, we began operating as an internally managed non-diversified closed-end management investment company that has elected to be regulated as a business development company under the 1940 Act.
-Under the external management structure, we had no employees and no employment agreements with any of our executive officers and were not obligated to make any payments to any of our executive officers upon termination of employment or a change in control of us.
-In connection with the Internalization, Messrs.
-Taube and Allorto ceased serving in such roles effective January 1, 2021.
 Effective January 1, 2021, Mr. Lorber began service as Chairman and Chief Executive Officer, and Ms. McMillan began service as Chief Financial Officer.